This information will help you safely handle chemotherapy and biotherapy at home.Back to top

 - Touching dirty diapers.

-- Cleaning up urine, vomit, or bowel movements.
+- Cleaning up urine (pee), vomit (throw up), or bowel movements (poop).

-- Wash your hands with soap and water after removing your disposable gloves.
+- Wash your hands with soap and water for at least 20 seconds after removing your disposable gloves.

 - Place all diapers in a sealed bag before putting them in the trash.